 Property managers who use paper applications often worry about renters presenting counterfeit documents.
 Bank statements and paycheck stubs are easily altered to misrepresent information.
 Bringing leasing forms online and automating the verification process goes a long way to remedy this issue.
 Unfortunately, even with the digitization of information, the potential for fraud remains.

-The Rently Application quickly (in less than an hour!) provides property managers with verification of a prospect’s income, without the need for any manual document uploads.
-Rental prospects simply add their bank account information to the Rently Application and an automated income report (from Plaid, a financial data conduit) is sent to the property manager’s portal.
+Rently 3-in-1 Screening quickly (in less than an hour!) provides property managers with verification of a prospect’s income, without the need for any manual document uploads.
+Rental prospects simply provide their bank account information and an automated income report (from Plaid, a financial data conduit) is sent to the property manager’s portal.

-In addition to fast and reliable income verifications, the Rently Application empowers property managers by simultaneously providing them with Resident Score 4.0, Transunion’s most accurate prediction of the likelihood that a renter will be evicted or “skip” out of their rental unit without paying within 12 months.
+In addition to fast and reliable income verifications, Rently’s screening empowers property managers by providing them with Resident Score 4.0, Transunion’s most accurate prediction of the likelihood that a renter will be evicted or “skip” out of their rental unit without paying within 12 months.

-Providing property managers with a robust tool to combat tenant application fraud protects their long-term financial security.
+Providing property managers with a robust screening to combat tenant application fraud protects their long-term financial security.